Band-filling effect on magnetic anisotropy using a Green's function method: Theory and computational details

 where $g_m^{\sigma}$ is the unperturbed on-site Green's function.
-We assume that on-site Green's functions diagonalize in real harmonic space.
-The angular dependence and bandstructure dependence of relativistic energy $E^r$ are decoupled.
+Because we only consider the on-site contribution of MAE, only the on-site Green's function or local susceptibility is needed to investigate MAE.
+We further assume that on-site Green's functions diagonalize in real harmonic space.
+The angular dependence and band structure dependence of relativistic energy $E^r$ are decoupled.
 In the following, we assume that MAE is dominated by a particular site $i$, and consider only its contribution.

-When the spin quantization axis is along the $001$ direction, the spin-parallel (longitudinal) components of SO interaction $l_z$ couple orbitals with the same $|m|$ quantum number ($m$=-$m'$), while the spin-flip (transverse) ones $l\pm$ couple orbitals with different $|m|$ numbers ($|m|$=$|m|\pm$1).
-Hereafter we refer those two types of coupling as intra-$|m|$ and inter-$|m|$ types respectively.
+When the spin-quantization axis is along the $001$ direction, the spin-parallel (longitudinal) components of SO interaction $l_z$ couple orbitals with the same $|m|$ quantum number ($m$=-$m'$), while the spin-flip (transverse) ones $l\pm$ couple orbitals with different $|m|$ numbers ($|m|$=$|m|\pm$1).
+Hereafter, we refer to those two types of coupling as intra-$|m|$ and inter-$|m|$ types, respectively.
 According to \req{eqn_k2_ij} and absorbing the site index $i$, the relativistic energy can be written as

 Positive-definite coefficients $A$ and $B$ are just the spin-parallel and spin-flip parts of the $|L\cdot S|^2$ matrix elements.
 They can be written as